arn-the-long-beard/seed-routing/README.md

 `proto_seeder ./src/lib.rs`

-This will generate from `Route` for you the following :
+This will generate from `Routes` for you the following :

 - local views.
 - guards.